 Stakeholders often get involved in projects for financial or strategic reasons.
 Depending on their motivations, their level of interest in and influence on your project will vary.
-That’s why it’s important to know how to tailor your communication style based on stakeholder needs in order to prioritize those who have the biggest impact.
+That's why it's important to tailor your communication style to stakeholder needs to prioritize those who have the biggest impact.

 A stakeholder engagement plan template helps you outline who your stakeholders are, their influence and interest levels, and your communication strategy.
 Your team can use this template to meet stakeholder needs and prevent communication barriers from disrupting the project workflow.
 Read on to learn how a stakeholder engagement plan can help you manage your relationships with customers, investors, and executives.

-Stakeholders can either be individuals from within your team or external parties that are impacted by your work.
+Stakeholders can be either individuals within your team or external parties affected by your work.

 Internal stakeholders may include project managers, operations teams, department heads, and board members.